b-meson/istrumpdead/index.md

 ---
 # Is the Fucker Dead Yet or Not?

-### He's not dead yet but he is doing some stupid shit ... so any day now. 🤞
+### Gasping air like a 🐟 so hopefully swimming with them soon... 🤞

 ---------------
 ---------------